JOSEPH VON EICHENDORFF

 OVERVIEW

-Joseph von Eichendorff (1788-1857) was a notable German writer and poet of the Romantic era.
-He was born on March 10, 1788, in Ratibor, Upper Silesia (now Racibórz, Poland), into an aristocratic family.
+Joseph von Eichendorff (1788-1857) was a German writer and poet of the Romantic era.
+Eichendorff was born on March 10, 1788, in Ratibor, Upper Silesia (now Racibórz, Poland), into an aristocratic family.
 Eichendorff's literary contributions greatly influenced German Romanticism.
 His writing frequently explores the beauty and enchantment of the natural world, portraying landscapes, forests, and moonlit nights with a sense of reverence.
 Eichendorff's works also delve into the human soul's yearning for freedom, spiritual fulfillment, and the search for a higher meaning in life.

 EICHENDORFFS LIFE AND MAJOR WORKS